-Cobia season this year wasn’t too bad at all.
-Instead of two days like last year, we got nearly a week this year!
-Bonus.
+Is it just me or is anyone else wondering where all the cobia went?
+Who knows?
 We had a few good days, then beautiful weather with an empty ocean.
 We even saw a few hundred rays with nothing on them.
 Odd.
 But the good news is that this is also the time frame we start seeing them free swimming out on the reefs.
-While you’re out there slow trolling for kings, keep an eye out the back of the boat for that cobia trailing you.
-If your bottom fishing, keep an eye on what follows your fish up to the boat.
-The sandbar sharks have been holding.
+While you’re out there slow trolling for kings, keep an eye on the back of the boat for that cobia trailing you.
+If you’re bottom fishing, keep an eye on what follows your fish up to the boat.
+The sand bar sharks seem to be holding…

-Good numbers of mahi mahi have been caught the last few weeks and should only increase this month.
-Start in the 90-120 foot range as many seem to think you have to go to 300 feet right off the get go.
-Unless someone is out there telling you to “C’mon,” start shallow.
+Good numbers of dolphin have been caught the last few weeks and should only increase this month.
+Start in the 90- to 120-foot range as many seem to think you have to go to 300 feet right off the get go.
+Unless someone is out there telling you to “C’mon!” start shallow.
 Start looking for color changes and temp breaks.
 Also look for weed lines and currents, as that is a good place to start.
 I like to use smaller islander lures with small ballyhoo or strip baits.
-On bright sunny days, go with the yellows pinks bright blues.
-On darker days, go with black red and purple colors.
+On bright sunny days go with the yellows, pinks and bright blues.
+On darker days, go with black, red and purple colors.

 Shark fishing has been on fire as well.
-I know many say they don’t want to deal with sharks or you cant eat them.
-They are completely wrong.
-On light tackle, sharks are so much fun—and blacktips are great to eat.
-Ever wonder why many restaurants are out of their shark kabobs?
-And I assure you, there’s no shark shortage.
+I know many say they don’t want to deal with sharks or you can’t eat them.
+You are completely wrong.
+On light tackle they are so much fun, and blacktips are great to eat.
+Ever wonder why Grills always runs out of the shark kabobs?
+And, I assure you, there’s no shark shortage.
 Just take what you will eat!
 No waste.
-We need there to be plenty of sharks (and every other species) for our future kids.
+We need there to be plenty of sharks—and every other species—for our future kids.

 Capt.
 Chris Cameron